FarooqAR/learn-javascript/README.md

 ## Slides

-You have to download the whole `slides` folder to see them.
+You have to download the whole `slides` folder for them to work.

 ## Contributing